junior-devleague/capstone/schools/waipahu-2017/class-briefing.md

 ### Topics
 Format of the class was as follows:
-- Continued exploration of ES6 OOP, inheritance, creating new instances of a class, accessors.
+- Continued exploration of ES6 OOP, inheritance, creating new instances of a class, accessors, properties.
 - finished up with OOP slides.
 - Will live-code OOP example next class, and will assign OOP project